gezielcarvalho/xpeedopr/README.md

    - Set up database connection strings in `appsettings.json`.
    - Run migrations: `dotnet ef database update`
    - Start the backend server: `dotnet run`
+3. Set up the backoffice:
+   - Navigate to the `/backoffice` directory.
+   - Install dependencies: `npm install`
+   - Start the development server: `ng serve`
-3. Set up the frontend:
+4. Set up the frontend:
    - Navigate to the `/frontend` directory.
    - Install dependencies: `npm install`
-   - Start the development server: `ng serve`
+   - Start the development server: `npm start`
-4. Access the application at `http://localhost:4200` in your web browser.
+4. Access the application at `http://localhost:3000` in your web browser.

 ## Usage